 Because of that, Victorious takes a thorough approach in understanding your buyer personas and looks for intent indicators that are immensely helpful when choosing which keyword themes to pursue.

-Only by understanding who your target audience is can you make educated decisions about what types of keywords they are likely to pursue and what they might be looking for.
-While there are many keywords that have a large search volume, at least part of them will probably not be very profitable, as the audience typically searching for that answer isn’t likely to be interested in buying.
+Only by understanding who your target audience is can you make educated decisions about what types of keywords they are likely to pursue and what they might be looking for on the web.
+While many keywords have a large search volume, at least part of them will probably not be very profitable, as the audience typically searching for that answer isn’t likely to be interested in buying.

-Therefore, before we even begin implementing SEO strategy, we first sit down and get to know the very best customers that you deal with.
+Therefore, before we even begin implementing an SEO strategy, we first sit down and get to know the customers you deal with in your business.
 We will also perform our own research and use our previous experience to determine how your audience is likely to behave when using Google.

-The key reason for this thorough approach is that it provides us with a clear picture of who the person at the other side of the screen is, and what they are most likely to be looking for.
+The key reason for this thorough approach is that it provides us with a clear picture of who the person is on the other side of the screen, and what they are most likely to be looking for during their search.

-That will also provide us insights about the different types of searches they are likely performing.
+This process will also provide us with insights into the different types of searches they are likely performing.
 Some might be purely informational, while others are much more likely to be transactional and be searched by people who are ready to buy right now.

-Once we have a good understanding of who your audience is, we can use that information to pick keyword themes that are used by your prospective customers to find businesses they want to buy from.
+Once we have a good understanding of who your audience is, we can use that information to pick keyword themes that are used by your prospective customers to find businesses from which they want to buy.